aphuongle95/conversational_agent_evaluation/README.md

 #### JSON Format

-The JSON file should follow this structure with a single reseller token for multiple dialogs:
+The JSON file should follow this structure:
 ```json
 {
   "auth_token": "your_authentication_token",